 Across Europe there are different, historically evolved, education systems.
 But there is also a vast variety of qualifications.
 As mobility increases – during training periods or within a working life – there is a desire for greater clarity and better comparability.
-The European Commission has recommended EU-Member States develop national qualification frameworks.
+The European Commission has recommended the EU-Member States develop national qualification frameworks.
 Each member state implements its own qualification framework and allocates national qualifications to a specific level based on respective learning outcomes regardless of the area of education.
 The Austrian Qualification Framework is currently being implemented.
 It will ultimately map all qualifications, regardless of the education areas (from vocational education to tertiary education, as well as continuous vocational training qualifications obtained in the education & training sector).

-In your opinion, what is the most important thing to be done to develop the knowhow of workers in accordance with the needs of the accelerated digitalisation of the economy?
+In your opinion, what is the most important thing to be done to develop the know-how of workers in accordance with the needs of the accelerated digitalisation of the economy?

 – There is a critical shortage of suitably skilled ICT professionals and job-related digital skills in the workforce as a whole, as well as a lack of general digital competences among the wider population.

 The skills gap is a major policy concern.
 According to the 2017 Digital Economy and Society Index (DESI), 44% of people in the EU have very low digital skills, while 27% have only basic digital skills.
 Young people are quick to become consumers of new technology.
-However, in many cases they lack the skills to master this technology and use it in a reflected or creative way.
+However, in many cases, they lack the skills to master this technology and use it in a reflected or creative way.
 (In 2017, Austria ranked 10th in the DESI, unchanged from the year before.
 It has made progress in line with the EU average in most dimensions.
 In digital public services, where Austria scores particularly well, it is now among Europe’s top five).

-Tackling the digital skills gap and boosting digital competences is a goal that concerns the society as a whole.
+Tackling the digital skills gap and boosting digital competences is a goal that concerns society as a whole.
 Therefore, a broad partnership of stakeholders is essential.
 A collaboration of stakeholders can help build bridges – for example, between formal and non-formal education, work and education.

-At the European level, the Digital Skills and Jobs Coalition brings together EU Member States, companies, social partners, non-profit organisations and education providers who take action to tackle the lack of digital skills in Europe.
+At the European level, the Digital Skills and Jobs Coalition brings together the EU Member States, companies, social partners, non-profit organisations and education providers who take action to tackle the lack of digital skills in Europe.
 Digital skills, problem-solving skills, teamwork, critical thinking and the ability to learn will also be paramount in the changing labour market.